Anwesh2000/SMART_OM_Dataset_Technical_Validation/README.md

 ## Abstract

 This repository contains code and notebooks for **data preparation**, **training**, **hyperparameter optimization**, and **evaluation** of convolutional neural network models applied to an **oral pathology image dataset**.

 ---

+## Dataset

+The dataset has been uploaded to the Dryad repository in private mode and can be accessed using the provided [here](https://doi.org/10.5061/dryad.gtht76hz6) .
+After the manuscript has been approved for publication, this link will become active and the dataset will become public.
+Users will be able to download the dataset directly from the repository page, and by doing so, will be automatically accepting the terms and conditions for using the data.

+---